bhavisan/ACM_TASK_BHAVANA/Basic Web Security/Task/Notes.md

 Sink = method or function that causes malicious JS to be injected into a page .innerHTML sink = script tag won't be executed. jQuery is recognised by $ (selector)

+In order for a CSRF to be possible:
+- A relevant action: change a users email
+- Cookie - based session handling: session cookie
+- No unpredictable request parameters